Moviemaker twins who built their own cinemas

 The cinemas were originally for their own entertainment, but as the requests from friends and the wider public rolled in, both cinemas are now available for private hire, with the men putting on shows on almost a daily basis.

-It's time-consuming work and, while they both have families, it's unlikely the operations will be passed down the generations.
+It's time-consuming work and the brothers admit they won't be able to carry on doing it forever.

-"Sometimes I look at my cinema, I look at all the things I have and think all this is going to be dust some day," observes Roy with the wry candor the brothers share.
+"Sometimes I look at my cinema, I look at all the things I have and think all this is going to be dust some day," observes Roy with the wry candor the twins share.

 "But that happens, it happened to Ozymandias, it happened to the great kings of Egypt, it happens all the world over.
 So I don't worry."